MuSaG: A Multimodal German Sarcasm Dataset with Full-Modal Annotations

 For unimodal evaluation, text, audio, and video models are tested on their respective input types (text-only, audio-only, and video-only).
 To explore potential cross-modal benefits, we additionally evaluate unimodal models with the inclusion of textual input, i.e., audio-text and video-text configurations.
 Multimodal models are evaluated on single modalities as well as on all available combinations, including text–audio, text–video, and the most realistic, human-like condition: audio–video.

 Each model is instructed to classify a statement as either sarcastic or non-sarcastic.
-We use two prompting strategies: \begin{enumerate} \item Generic prompt: \textit{“Decide based on the input whether the given utterance is sarcastic or not sarcastic.”} \item Modality-specific prompt: tailored to describe the input format (speech, video, or transcript). \end{enumerate}
+We use two prompting strategies, both in English: \begin{enumerate} \item Generic prompt: \textit{“Decide based on the input whether the given utterance is sarcastic or not sarcastic.
+Answer only with 'sarc' or 'non-sarc'.”} \item Modality-specific prompt: The basic prompt with an addition to describe the input format (speech, video, or transcript).
+For example for the transcript, the addition is \textit{“You will be given one short sentence at a time, containing the transcript of a spoken statement.”} \end{enumerate}